tritonas00/system-tar-and-restore/README.md

 - Later it will ask you if you want to edit the generated fstab file further.
 Old fstab kept as fstab-old.

-- At the end, If you didn't choose a bootloader, the script will help you to chroot and install a bootloader manually.
+- At the end, If you didn't choose a bootloader or the selected bootloader not found in the target system, the script will help you to chroot and install a bootloader manually.

 The script also supports all input as arguments: